i-am-mai/i-am-mai.github.io/_pages/resume.md

 ---
 # Education
 **University of Florida** | Gainesville, FL
-- B.S. in Computer Science and Mathematics, expected May 2025
+- B.S. in Computer Science and Mathematics, May 2025
 - 3.98 GPA

 # Skills